Zahra-Mazinani/FiraAirPro2025/README.md

 ## TODO

-- [ ] Add support for more advanced drone flight patterns
-- [ ] Improve FakeTello to simulate more realistic behaviors
 - [ ] Implement logging and better error handling
 - [ ] Add search patterns to find gates or line
 - [ ] Write better documentation and usage examples